JunHao247/Backtesting-Platform/README.md

 `node server.js`

 Step 3:
-In the project directory `client`, you can run:
+In the project directory , you can run:

 `npm start`